SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   instances dont have PublicIP.
 We have two options "Jump host" & "Installing VPN" in Default VPC to connect to private instances which are in Roboshop VPC, but make sure you have Peering connection between Default VPC & Roboshop VPC.
-- We used "CISCO" VPN in our company which is costly, but for practice we used "OpenVpn Connect"
+- We use Cisco_VPN in our company

 ### Session-33
 - How to connect to Private Instances using VPN ?